tldr-pages/tldr/pages/linux/entr.md

 > Run arbitrary commands when files change.

-- Rebuild with `make` if any files in any subfolders change:
+- Rebuild with `make` if any file in any subdirectory changes:

 `{{ag -l}} | entr {{make}}`